AutoRepair7/MarketProject/Business Analysis.md

    c) The system being developed is a general website for the company.
 It will display information and updates about the company and their work.
 It has their contact information and address to allow and encourage communication.
 It will have an album for images, so potential customers can see and expect what their services could look like.
 Lastly, it will have a waitlist in case that all active mechanics and technicians are booked.
 A customer or potential customer will be able to check-in and put themselves on the list, while seeing in real-time when they finish a job and take the next one, until it is their turn.
 They want to make this system part of a customer service division.

    ## 3. Overview
-   There are two main divisions in Perfect AutoRepair Inc. : The mechanic division: where customers will bring their broken cars to be fixed, and the paint division: where customers get paint jobs and custom designs for their cars.
+   There are two main divisions in Perfect AutoRepair : The mechanic division: where customers will bring their broken cars to be fixed, and the paint division: where customers get paint jobs and custom designs for their cars.
 Often times, these two divisions will overlap, since a customer usually likes to order a paint job when their car is fixed.
 A mechanic and a technician can often work together to finish the same job.
-Perfect AutoRepair Inc. wants to expand a third division to take care of networking and customer service, where they will work with the website.
+Perfect AutoRepair wants to expand a third division to take care of networking and customer service, where they will work with the website.
 Until now, they have not had a specified branch to take care of customer service, but the hope is to create a new division to do so.

    ![Screenshot_20230122_020617](https://user-images.githubusercontent.com/118084437/213934888-cbceb328-b998-4851-ae40-dbb0b8e4e9ae.png)